cssu/cssu.ca/content/ba2250-volunteering/index.md

 ## Library

 - Books and loose dry-erase whiteboard markers are free for use in the lounge.
-- If a student wants to loan a book, ask them to deposit some form of ID (T-Card, driver's licence, etc.).
+- If a student wants to loan a book, ask them to deposit some form of ID (TCard, driver's licence, Ontario Photo Card, or passport).
-- Additional dry-erase markers are for sale ($1.50) on top of the cooler.
+- You may accept a health card if a student offers it, but we cannot request a health card by law.

 ## Gaming Systems